mrkaleArduinoLib/gbj_vccref/README.md

 <a id="measureVcc"></a>
 ## measureVcc()
 #### Description
-The method calculates current power supply voltage from typical internal reference voltage defined by the internal reference difference provided to the constructor by its parameter [refDiff](#prm_refDiff).
+The method calculates current power supply voltage from internal reference voltage defined by the internal reference difference provided to the constructor by its parameter [refDiff](#prm_refDiff).

 #### Syntax
     uint16_t measureVcc();